geeks-of-data/knowledge-gpt/README.md

 - [ ] Add a better error handling system
 - [ ] Add a better testing system
 - [ ] Add a better CI/CD system
-- [ ] Dockerize the project
+- [x] Dockerize the project
 - [ ] Add search engine support, such as Google, Bing, etc.
 - [ ] Add support for opensource OpenAI alternatives (for answer generation)
-- [ ] Evaluating dependecies and removing unnecessary ones
+- [ ] Evaluating dependencies and removing unnecessary ones
 - [ ] Providing prompt flexibility for using with whatever model

 ( To be extended...)